-Walker’s collection of poems “Last Will, Last Testament,” released last year by Accents Publishing, “powerfully captures the mixed feelings of joy and grief, knowing such emotions cannot be separated from each other,” Transylvania English professor Maurice Manning said.
+Walker’s collection of poems “Last Will, Last Testament,” released in 2019 by Accents Publishing, “powerfully captures the mixed feelings of joy and grief, knowing such emotions cannot be separated from each other,” Transylvania English professor Maurice Manning said.

 “The poet’s father died about the same time a new son was born,” Manning continued.
 “The book is situated between new life and the end of life, reality none of us can escape.
 I like to think we have poetry, and art in general, to create a vital space where we can sit with our mixed emotions and feel them as fully as possible.”